 Could you be a short breaks carer?

-Our short breaks service offers crucial support to children and their families who find themselves in a variety of difficult circumstances.
-This might be grandparents who have become full time kinship carers for their grandchildren, parents who care for children with additional needs and might need a break or parents with young children, who have few supports.
-There are a range of reasons why families might need a bit of extra support.
-Both the child and their family benefit greatly from the service.
+The service offers crucial support to children and their families who find themselves in a variety of difficult circumstances.
+This might be grandparents who have become full time kinship carers for their grandchildren, parents who care for children with additional needs and might need a break or single parents with young children, who have no family or community supports.
+We work alongside families, recognising the pressure they may be under.

 Short Breaks carers provide a minimum of one weekend a month caring for a child.
 The children are carefully matched with the carer who will look after the same child or children on a regular basis.
-Carers and children have the opportunity to build strong - and often lifelong - relationships.
-Unlike fulltime fostering, applications are welcome from people who wish to continue with their main employment.
-Like full time fostering, you need to have a spare bedroom available and the enthusiasm, skills and qualities necessary to care for a child and work closely and supportively with families.
+Introductory meetings and visits take place before a short break starts.
+Carers and children have the opportunity to build strong - and sometimes lifelong relationships.